SWEN900072021/Resources/how_to/2021/tools_and_plugins.md

-## Optional: Useful Tools and IntelliJ Plugins
+## Useful Tools and IntelliJ Plugins

 ---